18 Essential Business Phone System Features to Boost Productivity

 Your Business Phone System Features Checklist

-To make sure that you’re getting the most out of any solution you choose, we’ve compiled a list of essential business phone features to look for:
+To make sure that you’re getting the most out of any solution you choose, we’ve compiled a list of essential business telephone features to look for:

 #1 Interactive Voice Response

-Interactive Voice Response (IVR) is an automated phone system feature.
+Interactive Voice Response (IVR) is an automated telephone system feature.
 It interacts with incoming callers using pre-recorded messages, speech recognition, and dual-tone multi-frequency (DTMF) technology.

 In other words, it’s a virtual receptionist.
 It can greet incoming callers, present them with a menu of options, and use their inputted responses to gauge their intent and route them to the right place.